B’nei Mitzvah Guide

 Give back to your community by completing a Tikkun Olam Project.
 You may access a list of Tikkun Olam Project ideas and organizations here.
 We ask that learners complete this form to let us know about their choice, before their first tutoring session.

-How can I make bar/bat mitzvah a meaningful experience?
+How to make it a meaningful Experience

 -